Mexico: Journalist found beheaded | DW | 10.09.2020

 A journalist has been found dead and decapitated in the state of Veracruz, his paper has reported.
 Julio Valdivia had been covering gang warfare in a dangerous area.

-A newspaper reporter in Mexico was murdered and beheaded, his paper reported Wednesday.
+A newspaper reporter in Mexico has been murdered and beheaded, his paper reported Wednesday.

 Julio Valdivia is at least the fifth journalist killed in Mexico this year, according to media watchdog Reporters Without Borders.